tommck/alexa-picobrew/README.md

 # alexa-picobrew
-All you need to integrate your PicoBrew Zymatic (and Pico?) with the Amazon Echo (Alexa)
+All you need to integrate your [PicoBrew Zymatic](https://picobrew.com/Store/products/zymatic.cshtml) (and Pico?) with the Amazon Echo (Alexa)

-NOTE: This is written using TypeScript and NodeJS
+**DISCLAIMER: I am not in any way affiliated with PicoBrew Inc. This is an UNSUPPORTED, UNOFFICIAL application written because I wanted it.**

 # Usage
-    You:"Alexa, ask PicoBrew..."
+    You: "Alexa, ask PicoBrew..."

 ## Current Status
         "...what the current state is"